A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Results

-To understand what topics in Fig. \ref{fig:QAnon_neighbor_hashtagNT} concerned swing users, we examined the hashtags in relation to the pro- and anti-QAnon users.
-The results are summarized in Table~\ref{tab:swingusershashtags}.
-The three most popular topics are the same as the ones described above: US politics (class 5), COVID-19 (class 0) and News (class 2) (Fig.~\ref{fig:SwingUserHashtagDistri}).
+To understand the topics in Fig. \ref{fig:QAnon_neighbor_hashtagNT} in detail, we examined the top-50-degree hashtags in relation to the pro- and anti-QAnon users.
+(See the statistical summary in Table~\ref{tab:swingusershashtags}.)
+The three most popular topics are the same as the ones described above: US politics (class 5), COVID-19 (class 0) and News (class 2).
+These two networks indicate that QAnon has been evolving into a much larger conspiracy umbrella worldwide, which may potentially attract vulnerable users, including less-leaning users who are neutral to pro- and anti-QAnon groups.